-While São Paulo is not as visually stunning as Rio, it makes up for its urban jungle landscape with art, history, dining, and shopping.
-Here, you can explore Brazilian fine dining for a delicious adventure.
+While São Paulo is not as visually impressive as Rio, it makes up for its urban jungle landscape with art, history, dining, and shopping.
+You can explore Brazilian fine dining for a delicious adventure.
 The various museums are major attractions and will give you insights into the local art and culture.

 Filled with colonial architecture, Salvador is known for its Afro-Brazilian culture that thrives in the streets.
-The colorful buildings add to the liveliness and the Old Town’s cobbled roads lead to various museums and historic sites.
+The colorful buildings add to the liveliness.
+The Old Town’s cobbled roads lead to various museums and historic sites.
 With high energy, Salvador has become a booming tourist destination and shaped the country of Brazil.

 Florianopolis is often said to have the most stunning beaches in all of Brazil.
 While Rio has the most famous, the beaches here are lined with large rocks, lush greenery, and white sands.
 Tourists often come here to enjoy the local watersports, as well as hiking and paragliding.

-While Manaus is not a beautiful city, its geographical location sets it in the heart of the Amazon and makes it the best place to stopover before you escape into the world famous rainforest.
+While Manaus is not known as a beautiful city, its geographical location in the heart of the Amazon, makes it the best place to stopover before you escape into the world famous rainforest.
 The city does have a few tourist attractions like museums, an Opera House, and a place where two different parts of the Amazon meet.
-The Meeting of the Waters is a visually stunning attraction that displays how the Amazon River flows and meets.
+The Meeting of the Waters is a visually stunning attraction that displays how the Amazon River flows.

-Ouro Preto is a well-preserved historical town that was once essential to the gold rush in Brazil.
+Ouro Preto is a well preserved historic town that once was essential to the gold rush in Brazil.
 Now, the town is an idyllic destination where you take step back in time and explore history.
 With cobblestone streets and old churches, tourists flock to see this historic destination.

 Points of Interest

-While cities are often the main attraction, there are plenty of points of interest throughout Brazil.
-Here are some of Brazil’s top tourist points of interest.
+While cities are often the main attraction, there are plenty of other points of interest throughout Brazil.
+Here are some of Brazil’s top tourist attractions.

-Located on the Brazilian and Argentinian border, Iguaçu Falls is a series of 275 different cascades.
-The Devil’s Throat is the most famous location within Brazil and it is a unique U-shaped area that the falls pool into with the highest point towering at 269 feet tall.
-You can also go out on the walkway to get closer to the falls and into the base of the Devil’s Throat.
+It’s a unique U-shaped area that the falls pool into.
+The highest point, of which, towers 269 feet tall.
+You can also go out on the walkway to get closer to the waterfall and into the base of the Devil’s Throat.

-Filled with capybara, caimen, and jaguars, the Pantanal is the world’s largest wetland area that extends from Brazil to Bolivia and Paraguay.
+Filled with capybara, caimen, and jaguars, the Pantanal is the world’s largest wetland area, which extends from Brazil to Bolivia and Paraguay.
 While not as remote as parts of the Amazon, your best chances of seeing local wildlife are in Pantanal.

-Copacabana Beach is one of Rio de Janeiro’s most famous tourist destinations that is also popular amongst the locals.
-This world-famous beach is lined with luxury hotels and housing, which are most famous for their stark white colors.
-The beach is also the center for major holiday celebrations like New Year’s.
+Copacabana Beach is one of Rio de Janeiro’s most famous tourist destinations.
+It’s also popular amongst the locals.
+This world-famous beach is lined with luxury hotels and housing, which are touted for their stark white colors.
+The beach is also the center for major holiday celebrations like New Year’s Eve.